How I’m Finally Remembering To Take My Maintenance Inhaler

 First, I am going to put a cup in the bathroom that I can use to rinse my mouth out in the morning after I use my inhaler.
 Piece of cake.
 Problem number one, solved.
 If the cup lives in the bathroom, I no longer have the "but my hands are going to be cold!" excuse.

-The next part of my plan is pretty simple too.
+The next part of my plan is pretty simple, too.
 Maybe too simple.
 Maybe a little juvenile?
 Who cares?

 I am going to make a sticker chart!
 It works for kids, right?
 Potty training?
 Use a sticker chart.
-Do chores for allowance?
+Do chores for an allowance?
 Sticker chart.
 What is it about using something as basic as a sticker chart to get someone to do something?

 I should probably have some good, scientific, psychological explanation since my degree is in human behavior, but we are just going to skip over that for now.
 If you want to know, feel free to ask in the comments.
 I still do not guarantee an answer, but you are welcome to ask.

-I am a very crafty person.
-I use Photoshop, bind books, make stickers, do watercolor, etcetera etcetera.
-So making a sticker chart should be fairly simple.
-I will probably make it as complicated as I can though...make some elaborate calendar on the computer that is color-coded, create watercolor stickers I can use to mark off the days, make a fancy frame to put around in and hang in the bathroom.
+I will probably make it as complicated as I can, though... create an elaborate calendar on the computer that is color-coded, make watercolor stickers I can use to mark off the days, and make a fancy frame to put around it and hang in the bathroom.
 Hey!
 Whatever works, right?
 If nerding out over my craftiness gets me to use my inhaler, why not?

 And come back in a month or two to see how my experiment goes!